Pink Candy

 The marshmallows were initially marketed as a luxury product and sold in small packages.
 Over the years, Haribo expanded its marshmallow product line and began to offer a variety of flavors and shapes, including bears, hearts, and stars.

-READ MORE: Trix Cereal (History, Pictures & Commercials)
+READ MORE: Cheerwine (History, Marketing & Commercials)

 In the 1980s, Haribo introduced its Chamallows line of marshmallows, which featured a softer, creamier texture and a wider variety of flavors, including vanilla, strawberry, and chocolate.